unahouExosite/docs/murano/scripting/README.md

 end
 ```

-### Websocket endpoints
+## Websocket Endpoints

-Websocket endpoints are handle in a similar manner as web-service endpoints based on [Websocket Murano service](http://docs.exosite.com/murano/services/websocket).
+Websocket endpoints are handled in a similar manner as webservice endpoints based on [Websocket Murano service](http://docs.exosite.com/murano/services/websocket).
 The function context includes the [websocketInfo](http://docs.exosite.com/murano/services/websocket/#websocket_info) as well as a _response_ arguments.
 The _response.message_ content will be automatically sent back to the websocket channel.